 with Dr. Loren Fishman, M.D., B. Phil.
 (Oxon.)

 Lower back pain is the leading cause of disability worldwide.
-Dr. Loren Fishman, Oxford graduate and lifelong yogi, outlines powerful, safe methods for relieving lower back pain in yourself and your students in this hands-on weekend workshop.
+Dr. Loren Fishman, Oxford graduate and lifelong yogi, outlines powerful, safe methods for relieving lower back pain in yourself and in your students during this hands-on weekend workshop.

-Though Dr. Fishman spent over three years studying Yoga in India (and over one year with B.K.S.
+Though Dr. Fishman spent three years studying Yoga in India (and over one year with B.K.S.
 Iyengar), his methods are rooted in physiology and anatomy.
-This course focuses on ways that a person suffering from lower back pain can heal themselves, with the lowest risk of harm.
+This course focuses on ways that people suffering from lower back pain can heal themselves, with the lowest risk of harm.

 About the Instructor